skrusche63/spark-arules/README.md

 ---

+### Use Cases

+Association Rule Mining is a wide-spread method that is used in many application areas.
+Here we describe selected use case that are relevant for ecommerce sites, and we certainly do not claim that the list of use cases is complete.

+##### Discounting & Pricing

+Discounting & promotional pricing has to ensure that the right discounting is offered to the right product.
+Knowledge about products that are often purchased together is important here: It helps to avoid simultaneous discounting of products that are in any case often sold together.
+It also helps to decide which products have to be discouunted to push sales of products.

+The knowledge about products that are frequently purchased together also help to decide which other product can be offered as a bonus to customers that bought another product, e.g. to increase customer satisfaction.

+##### Dynamic Product Catalogs

+Knowing products (or categories) that are frequently purchased together helps to dynamically adapt product catalogs to actual behavior and needs of customers by simply grouping these products on a single catalog page.

+##### Product Recommendation

+Detecting product bundles in the customers previous purchase behavior is an imported information to increase cross-selling, and supports features such as "customer who have bought the product a certain customer is actually looking at also bought these products".

+##### Purchase Prediction

+Discovering products that are frequently bought together helps to predict which products will be probably bought next.

+---

 ### Top-K (Non Redundant) Association Rules

 Finding interesting associations between items in transaction databases is a fundamental data mining task.
 Finding association rules is